Bernard2324/vmauto/README.md

 # vmauto [![Build Status](https://travis-ci.org/Bernard2324/vmauto.svg?branch=master)](https://travis-ci.org/Bernard2324/vmauto)
-VM Auto-Provisioning Web Application for VMWare
+VM Auto-Provisioning Web Application for VMWare, XenServer, Google Cloud, and/or AWS

 ## What is it?
 This is a VM Auto-Provisioning Web Application, built with the Python Flask framework.
-It allows company personnel, who otherwise would not have access to VMWare vCenter, to Auto-Provision VM's via a centralized management platform.
-This web application keeps record of user owned databases, allows auto-provisioing (building/configuring) of VM's, VM Specification Selection, and more.
+It allows company personnel, who otherwise would not have access to VM Provisioning Platforms (VMWare vCenter, XenServer, Gcloud, AWS) to Auto-Provision VM's via a centralized management platform.
+For personnel that already have access, it provides an automated platform and centralized management environment.
+This web application keeps record of user owned VM's accross platforms, allows auto-provisioing (building/configuring) of VM's, VM Specification Selection, and more.

 ## What are some Features of this Web Application?
-- MySQL User and Inventory Managagement
+- MySQL User and Inventory Managagement (May change to Maria)
-- gateone in-app ssh jumpbox
+- gateone in-app ssh jumpbox (I may remove this)
 - VMWare Session Ticket generation for in-app Web Console
 - Detailed Chef Node Inventory view and Management
 - Jira Ticket Creation for VM's